irbujam/ss_log_event_monitor/README.md

   - Summary information by disk listing rewards, plot status and last reward received timeframe
   - Warning/Error messages summarized to remove duplicates and show only unique warnings/errors

-pre-requisite:
+Pre-requisites:
-- farmer output is written to a file with extension .txt or .log
+- Ensure that advance CLI is used for the farmer and the farmer cosnole output is written to a file with extension .txt or .log

   Example Farmer file that writes to log: